Illy: Classico

 This is our favorite espresso so far.
 Beyond the usual espresso taste, it has a vegetal undertone, like green bell peppers.
 It is decent as drip coffee.
 My only complaint is that it on the weak side.
 I add 8 beans, about all that will fit, to the grinder for a double shot.
 Same for drip coffee, though the standard 2 fl. oz. coffee scoop is bigger than the scoop that comes with the DeLonghi espresso machine.
 It is very smooth and sweet in a latte.
 My wife usually adds a 1/4 teaspoon light brown sugar to her lattes and drip coffee.
 With these beans she adds none.

 These beans came in a 250mg can (8.8 ounces).
 I paid $11.99, $1.36 per ounce.
 Illy also makes K-cups.
-For comparison, Starbucks espresso roast whole beans are $12.99 for a one pound bag, $0.81 per ounce.
+For comparison, Starbucks Espresso Roast whole beans are $12.99 for a one pound bag, $0.81 per ounce.

 Posted in Coffee | 1 Comment